web3-storage/pickup/README.md

 See: https://docs.sst.dev for more info on how things get deployed.

-To remove dev services yo our aws accout:
+To remove dev services to your aws account:

 ```console
 npm run remove